Skip to content

 image

-If you cannot see it in lsusb, then it very likely means either the carto is wired incorrectly, or if was working, it just means that an attempt to restart the carto failed because the K1 refused to recognise it, there is no recourse except to Reboot the printer via Fluidd / Mainsail in this case.
+If you cannot see it in lsusb, then it very likely means either the carto is wired incorrectly, or if was working, it just means that an attempt to restart the carto failed because the K1 refused to recognise it, there is no recourse except to restart the host via Fluidd / Mainsail (or power cycle the printer)

 Manual Cartographer Serial Device configuration